blawson69/PurseStrings/README.md

 ---

 Characters can also exchange money.
-This can be either simple gifting of money between players or for the purchase of goods & services from a NPC.
+This can be either the purchase of goods & services from a NPC or simply giving money to another player.
 PurseStrings doesn't care about inventory, it just handles the monetary transaction.

-To exchange money, you use the --buy parameter along with the character ID of both the buyer and the seller.
+To exchange money, you use the `--buy` parameter along with the character ID of both the buyer and the seller.
 Both IDs must be included as parameters because of the way the API handles targeted tokens.
 The first ID passed is that of the buyer character, the second is that of the seller.
 As always, the coinage is sent last.

 ```!ps --buy @{selected|character_id} @{target|character_id} 50gp```

-As with the --subt parameter, the transaction will fail if the amount of the coinage is more than what the buyer has in their Purse.
+As with the `--subt` parameter, the transaction will fail if the amount of the coinage is more than what the buyer has in their Purse, and equivalencies will be used for making change.

 ### Notes